allwllyn/PLC-ExamTwo/README.md

 # PLC-ExamTwo
 Programming Language Built on Kotlin

+Made with intelliJ - Please clone and run main.kt

 a.
 (15 Points) Define the rules for recognizing all lexemes as their proper token, and clearly define integer token codes for each token required for this language <br />
     • Should have Regular Grammar, Regular Expression, or Finite Automat